aws-samples/amazon-connect-gitlab-cicd-terraform/README.md

-# Amazon Connect Automation and CICD with Terraform and Gitlab
+# Amazon Connect Automation and CICD with Terraform and GitLab
 ## Section 1 - Solution Overview

-This workshop uses Gitlab CI/CD for CI/CD and build processes.
+This workshop uses GitLab CI/CD for CI/CD and build processes.
 Terraform is used to deploy Amazon Connect as well as other associated components.
 The Lambda function code is written in Typescript.
-This solution has Multi-Region support, which can be tailored for [Amazon Connect Global Resiliency](https://docs.aws.amazon.com/connect/latest/adminguide/setup-connect-global-resiliency.html) .
+This solution has Multi-Region support, which can be tailored for [Amazon Connect Global Resiliency](https://docs.aws.amazon.com/connect/latest/adminguide/setup-connect-global-resiliency.html).

 #### CI/CD Architecture

-The pipelines that deploy Amazon Connect and other associated infrastructure will run in Gitlab CI/CD.
+The pipelines that deploy Amazon Connect and other associated infrastructure will run in GitLab CI/CD.
 Terraform will assume a role in the SDLC (i.e. develop, stage, main) accounts and provision resources directly into them.
 Each of the pipelines is set up in a matrix format to deploy to both us-east-1 and us-west-2 (although any pair of regions that [supports](https://docs.aws.amazon.com/connect/latest/adminguide/regions.html) Amazon Connect will work).
-Gitlab itself can be setup to be used with a standalone instance that exists already or by using the free tier of Gitlab.com
+GitLab itself can be setup to be used with a standalone instance that exists already or by using the free tier of GitLab.com

 > [!NOTE]
-> While this code sample highlights how to use Gitlab CICD with OIDC, a similar architecture could be achieved using [Github Actions with OIDC as well](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).
+> While this code sample highlights how to use GitLab CICD with OIDC, a similar architecture could be achieved using [Github Actions with OIDC as well](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).

 ![[tfcicd-gitlab.png]](images/tfcicd-gitlab.png)